 The Credit Committee is responsible for the management of credit risk in the Bank.
-The responsibilities of the Credit Committee are set out in its Charter and include all aspects of credit risk management, including credit policy development and approval, approval of new loans/advances and financial restructures, loan pricing, credit risk rating system, delegated credit authority levels, loan portfolio strategy and management, allowance for loan losses, key risk indicators as they relate to credit risk, foreclosed and repossessed assets, and counterparty and country risk assessment.
-The Credit Committee usually meets on a weekly basis.
+The responsibilities of the Credit Committee are set out in its Charter and include all aspects of credit risk management, including credit policy development and approval, portfolio review, credit transaction approval, determining delegated credit authority levels and model performance oversight.
+The Credit Committee meets at least monthly.